github/gh-es/README.md

 ## Usage

-For more information on how to use the CLI and it's commands, please see the [usage](./USAGE.md) documentation.
+For more information on how to use the CLI and its commands, please see the [usage](./USAGE.md) documentation.